-Still, also on the 1 degree x 1 degree grid, Eq.
-8 is not perfectly closed.
-In the early stages, the difference potential enstrophy tendency on the 1.h.s is larger than the sum of the individual terms on the r.h.s.
+Still, also on the $1^{\circ} \times 1^{\circ}$ grid, Eq.
+(8) is not perfectly closed.
+In the early stages, the difference potential enstrophy tendency on the l.h.s is larger than the sum of the individual terms on the r.h.s.
 This is likely due to errors in the spatial discretization.
-Shortly before the cyclone reaches maturity and thereafter, the 1.h.s. of Eq.
-8 becomes smaller than the r.h.s.
+Shortly before the cyclone reaches maturity and thereafter, the l.h.s. of Eq.
+(8) becomes smaller than the r.h.s.
 It is reasonable to assume that this is due to a sink of difference potential enstrophy from model diffusion, discussed in detail in Baumgart et al. (2019).
 Their results indicated that numerical diffusion leads to a negative contribution that can be as large as the contribution from the advective tendencies.
 The contribution from numerical diffusion, however, cannot be quantified from our model output and means that one should in fact not expect a perfectly closed budget.
 The generation of PV anomalies by a numerical model's dynamical core has been also demonstrated in, e.g., Saffin et al. (2016).
 Nevertheless and despite these limitations, the r.h.s. of Eq.
-8 captures the evolution of difference potential enstrophy tendency reasonably well.
+(8) captures the evolution of difference potential enstrophy tendency reasonably well.